17 Top-Rated Attractions & Places to Visit in Corsica

 Ajaccio

-Corsica's most famous native son, Napoleon Bonaparte, was born in this bustling capital city, pleasantly situated on the Gulf of Ajaccio.
+Corsica's most famous native son, Napoléon Bonaparte, was born in this bustling capital city, pleasantly situated on the Gulf of Ajaccio.
 Sensational views of the sea can be admired from various spots throughout the town.

-The old town of Ajaccio is also worth exploring to discover the historic charm within its maze of winding, narrow streets.
-A must-see sight is the 16th-century Cathédrale d'Ajaccio, where Napoleon was baptized in 1771.
+Not to be missed in the old town is the 16th-century Cathédrale d'Ajaccio (Cathédrale Notre-Dame de l'Assomption), where Napoléon Bonaparte was baptized in 1771.
 The cathedral's most noteworthy work of art is the La Vierge au Sacré Côur painting by Eugène Delacroix.

 Bonifacio